 If you saw the size of the blessing that is coming, you would understand the magnitude of the battle you’re facing.

 - Writing in general and sometimes revisiting old therapeutic assignments from treatment.

 - Reading about the experiences of others in recovery through sources like Recovery Warriors.

 It does get better.
 There’s still so much road ahead of you and there’s so much you can do with it if you’re willing to go through the process.
 Be vulnerable, seek treatment, and really do what you need to do and you’ll be able to get to the other side and do those things you’ve always dreamed about.

 A life that’s not defined by medals and material things, but by experiences and emotions.

 - How to Avoid the Slippery Slope of an Eating Disorder by Paul Beuttenmuller

-- What Life is Like 7 Years After Hitting My Eating Disorder Rock Bottom: A Guy’s Perspective by Paul Beuttenmuller
+- 10 Years After Eating Disorder Rock Bottom: A Guy’s Perspective by Paul Beuttenmuller